charlesneimog/py4pd/docs/pd-users/methods.md

 # <h2 align="center"> **Methods** </h2>

 Next, I present all methods used in `py4pd` object.
-But the three main `methods` are:
+The methods are messages that you can send to the object.
+The methods are:

 <div class="grid cards" markdown>